KSM-development/wst-backoffice/README.md

 ```
 * stop the app click CTRL+C

-## Start the application using docker
+## Start the application using docker locally
 * To run the app you need to add .env file to the root of the project.
 Please ask administrator for the file.

 * download the app